Doc Brown's Advanced A Level

 This is the full 3D shape

-(conformation) of the protein is produced by the folding
+(conformation) of the protein is produced by the holding

-of the secondary structure (alpha-helix or beta-sheet) and stabilised by
+together the secondary structure (alpha-helix or beta-sheet) into a full

 four types of inter-molecular

-force or chemical bonding usually between side chain 'R'
+force or chemical bonding which can be between >C=O and

 In some cases, single protein molecules can join